thiippal/abulafia/examples/README.md

     auto_accept_solutions: false
 ```

+#### `defaults`

-The key `defaults` is used to define default settings for assignments and task suites.
+The mandatory key `defaults` is used to define default settings for assignments and task suites.
 The following key/value paris can be defined under the key `mixer`.

 | Key                              | Value   | Description                                      |
 |:---------------------------------|:--------|:-------------------------------------------------|